 To apply for these opportunities:

 - Complete the CSD Departmental Financial Support Application and submit it with any attachments (as listed in the application) to the department via email, fax, mail or simply by dropping it off at the main office by March 15, 2019.

 - File a Free Application for Federal Student Aid (FAFSA).
 This is optional but must be completed to be eligible for need based awards.

-- Students applying for CSD departmental funds and graduate assistantship positions must be currently enrolled in the professional phase of thier program.
+- Students applying for CSD departmental funds and graduate assistantship positions must be currently enrolled in the professional phase of their program.
 New applicants to CSD programs are also eligible to apply for funds.

 CSD Scholarships and Fellowships